ibmresilient/resilient-community-apps/sc_convert_json_to_rich_text/README.md

 1. Select **Proceed**.

 ### Result
-After installing from **convert_json_to_rich_text.res**, the Resilient platform will have a new Python script called "Convert json to rich text v1.0.0".
+After installing from **convert_json_to_rich_text.res**, the Resilient platform will have a new Python script called "Convert JSON to rich text v1.0.0".

 ## Usage
 In order to use this script, define a workflow property called: `convert_json_to_rich_text`, to define the json data and parameters to use for the conversion.